 - Level of severity: Is this something that someone would lose their job over if it wasn’t solved, or is it more of an annoyance that someone could easily go on living with?

 - Clarity: Is this a pain or need that everyone is aware of and regularly discussed?
 Or is it more like the leak behind the wall that you don’t know about until it’s too late?

 - Monthly Search Volume: Is anyone searching for this topic on Google?
 You’ll need a keyword tool like Moz Keyword Explorer or Ubersuggest for this.

 Start by listing out each idea, and then scoring them by severity and clarity on a scale of 1-5.
 Layer in the max monthly search volume pulled from your keyword research tool.

 Next, map each rated idea in a bubble chart or in a simple 4 quadrant grid.
-We’re looking for the topics in the upper right-hand corner that also reflect a higher search volume.
+We’re looking for the topics in the upper right-hand corner, as these show both high urgency and high clarity.
+They should also (ideally) reflect a higher search volume.